What is menopause?

 In treating the health and well-being of the whole person, TCM takes into account the presenting symptomatic profile of the entire person through their relation to their environment and social situations, and their personal emotional responses to these.
 In addition, the symptomatic profile of a woman can be determined through tongue and pulse monitoring, and the physical symptoms which they experience.
 TCM therapy is based on recognizing one’s symptom patterns, which indicates the whole health profile of the individual.

-Acupuncture and Chinese medicine is extremely effective in treating menopause and related conditions.
-In our clinic, we offer a safe, effective alternative treatment to restore and maintain the harmony in your body.
+At our clinics, we offer a safe, effective alternative treatment to restore and maintain the harmony in your body.
 With many years of experience, Dr. Jim Xing has treated this condition very successfully.
 He views menopause as a period of natural transition and unique experience in a woman’s life.
 He focuses on a holistic approach to restore balance in both physical and emotional aspects.
 Once you have discussed your symptoms in detail, he will create a treatment plan for you.
 Usually both acupuncture and herbal medicine will be used, but in what frequency and length will be determined by your response to the treatment.
 Some women respond quickly to just a month of treatment, while some need to continue coming for several months.

-Dr. Xing offers highly effective treatment for people suffering from menopause and its associated conditions.
+Dr. Xing aims to offer highly effective treatment for people suffering from menopause and its associated conditions.
 If you find that menopause has impacted upon your daily life, do not hesitate to contact us, and seek treatment to regain the healthy, happy life you deserve.